magic/magic.github.io/src/pages/index.md

 ## audience

-@magic will work in any team that has one or more developer / content creators / editors.
+@magic will work in any team that has one or more developers / content creators / editors.

 it is intended for organizational structures focused around small teams working in [programmer anarchy](https://www.youtube.com/watch?v=tIxHmsWCd7g),